Monday, December 19, 2016

 restoration of the Narcissus.

 One of the most difficult tasks for the staff, volunteers, John Rousseau, and John's mill staff, was measuring the vestibule roof poplar strips.
 Each of the strips is very narrow, very thin, and tapered.
 In addition, each was cut with a tongue and grove.
 Very complicated.
-Having so many of the original roof strips in place, even though in very rough shape, was so useful in collecting data in order to have a set of blades made that could cut the tongue and groove on the vintage poplar replacement strips for both vestibule end roofs.
+Having so many of the original roof strips in place, even though in very rough shape, was so useful in collecting data to have a set of blades made that could cut the tongue and groove on the vintage poplar replacement strips for both vestibule end roofs.

 Volunteers Jim Mackell and Dick Avy mill